-The Anglo American Capital plc Board is cognisant of its legal duty to act in good faith and to promote the success of the Company for the benefit of its shareholders and with regard to the interests of stakeholders and other factors.
+The Anglo American Capital plc Board is cognisant of its legal duty to act in good faith and to promote the success of the Company for the benefit of its shareholder and with regard to the interests of stakeholders and other factors.
 These include the likely consequences of any decisions we make in the long term; the need to foster the relationships we have with all our stakeholders and the desire to maintain a reputation for high standards of business conduct.

-Stakeholder considerations are integral to discussions at Board meetings and the decisions we make take into account any potential impacts on them and the environment.
-Like any business, we are aware that some of the decisions we make may have an adverse impact on certain stakeholders.
+Stakeholder considerations are integral to discussions at Board meetings and the decisions made by the Directors take into account any potential impacts on them and the environment.
+Like any business, we are aware that some of the decisions the Board make may have an adverse impact on certain stakeholders.

-By listening to, understanding and engaging with our stakeholders, the Board endeavours to live up to their expectations, by staying true to the Purpose and making decisions in accordance with our Values.
+By listening to, understanding and engaging with our stakeholders, the Board endeavours to live up to its expectations, by staying true to the Company's Purpose and making decisions in accordance with its values.